andersm9/Meraki-Computer-Vision/README.md

 //e.g. ip = ec2-54-171-108-161.eu-east-1.compute.amazonaws.com

+### Notes

-(the solution is currently designed for a single camera)
+The solution is currently designed for a single camera.

 The administrator that created your API key needs full access (read-only will not supply a snapshot URL via the API)